tarekmn/09-node-readme-generator/mainfile/Develop/README.md

 # Tarek's project

 ## Description
-this is a readme file generator
+this is a readme generator

 ## Table of Contents
 - [Installation](#installation)